rockettheme/docs/Docs/phpbb/styles/alerion/INDEX.md

 ### Responsive Layout

-Acacia's responsive grid system is designed for desktops, tablets, and smartphones.
+Alerion's responsive grid system is designed for desktops, tablets, and smartphones.
 Each with minor modifications to enhance compatibility in each mode.

 [adminguide]: ../../start/styles.md#installing-administrative-modules
-[style]: assets/acacia.jpeg
+[style]: assets/alerion.jpeg
 [rokbridge]: http://www.rockettheme.com/extensions-joomla/rokbridge